Film Hub South West

 Bristol production news from Film Hub South West:

-- The new short film from Bait director Mark Jenkin, Hard, Cracked The Wind, is being backed with BFI Network South West funding.
+- New short from BAFTA-winning Bait director Mark Jenkin, Hard, Cracked The Wind backed with BFI Network South West funding.
 The ‘dark drama of poetry and the power of voices from beyond the grave’ is written by Adrian Bailey, produced by Kate Byers and Linn Waite of Bristol company Early Day Films, and Denzil Monk.

-- 7 new and emerging producers were selected for the BFI Network South West’s Producer’s Lab on 23 April at Watershed, led by Rachel Robey (Wellington Films), producer of BAFTA nominated London to Brighton and The Levelling.
+- 7 new and emerging producers selected for the BFI Network South West’s Producer’s Lab in April 2019 at Watershed, led by Rachel Robey (Wellington Films), producer of BAFTA nominated London to Brighton and The Levelling.

-- 9 creatives interested in directing for film were selected for the BFI Network South West’s Introduction to Directing masterclass on 27 April, led by director Sam Masud at UWE Bristol.
+- 9 creatives interested in directing for film take part in BFI Network South West’s Introduction to Directing masterclass in April 2019, led by director Sam Masud at UWE Bristol.

-- 9 emerging writers took part in the BFI Network South West’s Script Development Workshop at Watershed on 17 May, led by script consultant Selina Ukwuoma.
+- 9 emerging writers take part in the BFI Network South West’s Script Development Workshop at Watershed in May 2019, led by script consultant Selina Ukwuoma.